Science and technology of the Han dynasty: Literary sources and archaeological evidence

 When Emperor Gaozu of Han (r.
 202–195 BCE) came upon the treasury of Qin Shi Huang (r.
-221–210) at Xianyang following the downfall of the Qin dynasty (221–206), he found an entire miniature musical orchestra of puppets 1 m tall who played mouth organs if one pulled on ropes and blew into tubes to control them.
+221–210) following the downfall of the Qin dynasty (221–206), he found an entire miniature musical orchestra of puppets 1 m tall who played mouth organs if one pulled on ropes and blew into tubes to control them.
 Zhang Heng wrote in the 2nd century CE that people could be entertained by theatrical plays of artificial fish and dragons.
 Later, the inventor Ma Jun (fl.
 220–265) invented a theater of moving mechanical puppets powered by the rotation of a hidden waterwheel.

 From literary sources it is known that the collapsible umbrella was invented during Wang Mang's reign, although the simple parasol existed beforehand.
 This employed sliding levers and bendable joints that could be protracted and retracted.

 Modern archaeology has led to the discovery of Han artwork portraying inventions which were otherwise absent in Han literary sources.
 This includes the crank handle.
 Han pottery tomb models of farmyards and gristmills possess the first known depictions of crank handles, which were used to operate the fans of winnowing machines.
 The machine was used to separate chaff from grain, but the Chinese of later dynasties also employed the crank handle for silk-reeling, hemp-spinning, flour-sifting, and drawing water from a well using the windlass.
 To measure distance traveled, the Han-era Chinese also created the odometer cart.
 This invention is depicted in Han artwork by the 2nd century CE, yet detailed written descriptions were not offered until the 3rd century.
 The wheels of this device rotated a set of gears which in turn forced mechanical figures to bang gongs and drums that alerted the travelers of the distance traveled (measured in li).
 From existing specimens found at archaeological sites, it is known that Han-era craftsmen made use of the sliding metal caliper to make minute measurements.
 Although Han-era calipers bear incised inscriptions of the exact day of the year they were manufactured, they are not mentioned in any Han literary sources.